r-spatialecology/vectormetrics/README.md

 ### Function names structure

-All functions in `landscapemetrics` start with *vm\_* (for vector landscape metrics).
+All functions in `vectormetrics` start with *vm\_* (for vector metrics).
 The second part of the name specifies the level (patch - *p*, class - *c* or landscape - *l*).
 The last part of the function name is the abbreviation of the corresponding metric (e.g. *enn* for the euclidean nearest-neighbor distance and *rect* for the rectangularity).
-Some landscape and class level functions have also a suffix at the end, that specifies the aggregation method (*e.g. *mean*, sd*).
+Some landscape and class level functions have also a suffix at the end, that specifies the aggregation method (e.g. *mean*, *sd*).

 ``` r
 # Patch level